Ashmita-rawat/fifa-2026-ml-predictor/README.md

 - no real time data (injuries, current form etc)
 - the monte carlo simulation doesnt account for draw probability perfectly
 - UI probably needs work on mobile
+- only 128 training matches - way too small for a proper ML model honestly
+- no train/test split - should have held out some matches for validation

 ---